 Frequently Asked Questions (FAQ)

-GAAMAC assists interested states in operationalizing prevention of mass atrocity crimes at national level through:
+GAAMAC assists interested States in operationalizing the prevention of atrocities at the national level through:

-(b) Supporting networks and enhancing linkages among states and between states and civil society on atrocity prevention efforts
+- Supporting networks and enhancing links among and between States, civil society and academia

-(c) Peer-to-peer support for developing and implanting national strategies for atrocity prevention
+- Facilitating peer-to-peer support for developing and implementing national strategies

-GAAMAC works foremost with and for states interested to prevent atrocity crimes at national level.
-It also cooperates with the UN, international and regional networks and organizations as well as academic institutions, NGOs and civil society groups working for mass atrocity prevention.
+GAAMAC works primarily with and for States interested in preventing atrocities at the national level and with civil society organizations.
+It also cooperates with the UN, international and regional organizations and academic institutions active or interested in atrocity prevention.

 As a voluntary, non-binding, informal consultative group, GAAMAC consists of the biennial Global Meeting, the Steering Group, a Steering Group Chairperson, a small Support Office, and working groups.
 The GAAMAC Steering Group is composed of partner States that endorse the Founding Document and wish to take a more active role in GAAMAC and partner organizations that are actively supporting the development of national prevention architectures.
 The Steering Group selects a Chairperson from one of the GAAMAC member states.
 The current chair is Switzerland.